-In the main the Aman’s residents arrive and leave via water taxi from the waterside dock but there is also a street entrance, barricaded by an unsigned gate, which is locked to the outside world unless you are either expected or recognised over the discrete CCTV.
-When admittance is granted you are welcomed into another world of perfectly groomed gardens and the most stunning and sympathetically restored Venetian palace, complimented by sophisticated and contemporary Venetian furnishings.
-The scene is like something straight out of a Vogue photo shoot – one of which just happened to take place during our stay.
+In the main, the Aman’s residents arrive and leave via water taxi from the waterside dock but there is also a street entrance, barricaded by an unsigned gate, which is locked to the outside world unless you are either expected or recognized over the discrete CCTV.
+When admittance is granted you are welcomed into another world of perfectly groomed gardens and the most stunning and sympathetically restored Venetian palace, complemented by sophisticated and contemporary Venetian furnishings.
+The scene is like something straight out of a Vogue photoshoot – one of which just happened to take place during our stay.

 This palace couldn’t feel more extravagant.
 Historic rooms are complemented by lush deep pile rugs and suck-you-in sofas.
 Bedrooms are accessed via a maze of mind-boggling corridors that at first can seem quite intimidating to navigate.
 But you won’t mind getting lost, every new corridor and room you discover is a delight to behold, there’s always a seating area nearby inviting you to stop for a moment and take in the scene.

 Our room itself didn’t disappoint.
 We had the base level which was both large and finished to an excellent standard.
-Higher level rooms have a direct view of the Grande Canal whereas our room looked over the rooftops of Venice, but what a view!
-Venetian canals, church spires and crazy precarious looking wooden verandah constructions on top of some of the said rooftops.
-The Aman itself has one of these wooden outcrops, a perfect place to take take a bottle wine and watch a Venetian sunset – if you aren’t afraid of the entire structure toppling off the roof and into the canal below.
+Higher-level rooms have a direct view of the Grande Canal whereas our room looked over the rooftops of Venice, but what a view!
+Venetian canals, church spires, and crazy precarious-looking wooden verandah constructions on top of some of the said rooftops.
+The Aman itself has one of these wooden outcrops, a perfect place to take take a bottle of wine and watch a Venetian sunset – if you aren’t afraid of the entire structure toppling off the roof and into the canal below.

 There was Bang and Olufsen TV and sound system should you need it.
-If you were hungry or thirsty there were complementary nuts, soft drinks and chocolates to tempt, as well as more bottled water then you could possibly need.
+If you were hungry or thirsty there were complimentary nuts, soft drinks, and chocolates to tempt, as well as more bottled water than you could possibly need.
 A comfortable desk area was perfect for working or you could laze by the window in a comfy chair set.
-Lighting was in two different levels, bright and subtle and there was of course a massive full length mirror leant nonchalantly against the wall.
+Lighting was in two different levels, bright and subtle and there was of course a massive full-length mirror leaned nonchalantly against the wall.
 Aside from this plug sockets were in useful positions and innovative table lighting sat on the floor and swung around to the large, super comfy bed.
 This room had been thought about and tested.
-There was no need to search for anything as it was all just where you expected it to be – carful consideration made to a guest’s needs.
+There was no need to search for anything as it was all just where you expected it to be – careful consideration made to a guest’s needs.

-The bathroom deserves special praise, being as large as the bedroom, it’s focal point a stand alone bath.
-Bottles of possibly my favourite scented gels and moisturisor were sat by two large half cylinder basins.
-Comfortable seats paired with a small table were placed in the centre of the room.
+The bathroom deserves special praise, being as large as the bedroom, its focal point a stand-alone bath.
+Bottles of possibly my favorite scented gels and moisturizer were sat by two large half-cylinder basins.
+Comfortable seats paired with a small table were placed in the center of the room.
 It is the kind of place where you want to take note of all the pieces so that you can replicate them when you return home.
-Everything was so immaculately clean, the chrome of the fixtures and fittings looked brand new, as did the huge rainforest shower with it’s perfect water pressure.
-Numerous Asian style cupboards were set along one wall of the bathroom and fitted my luggage in such a way that you could open your case within the cupboard and then close it all away.
+Everything was so immaculately clean, the chrome of the fixtures and fittings looked brand new, as did the huge rainforest shower with its perfect water pressure.
+Numerous Asian-style cupboards were set along one wall of the bathroom and fitted my luggage in such a way that you could open your case within the cupboard and then close it all away.